Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths

 \subsubsection{Tukey depths}

-Now, we illustrate Theorems~\ref{thm:emp-hdepth-mrv-decay}~\&~\ref{thm:emp-hdepth-light-decay}, considering the asymptotic behaviour of half-depth (or Tukey depths) for light and heavy tailed distributions.
+Now, we illustrate Theorems~\ref{thm:emp-hdepth-mrv-decay}~\&~\ref{thm:emp-hdepth-light-decay}, considering the asymptotic behaviour of halfspace depth (or Tukey depths) for light and heavy tailed distributions.
 We take the same examples as for geometric quantiles, namely Gaussian and Pareto distributions for comparison, as we have characterised the rate of convergence according to the tail behaviour.

-In Figure~\ref{fig:ratecvdepth-asymp-linearTime}, we draw $HD(t_n\,x, \pr_n)$ as a function of $t_n$ growing linearly, choosing for $x$ the direction $(1,1)$, $\pr_n$ coming from bivariate standard Gaussian and Pareto($\delta$) distributions, with independent components, and $\delta=2.2$ and $3.2$, but also, since we do not have any condition on moments in our theoretical results, $\delta=1.9$ to consider a very heavy tail.
-As previously for the geometric quantiles, we compare $t_n$ when taking a fixed sample (left plot) and when taking a growing one (right plot).
+In Figure~\ref{fig:ratecvdepth-asymp-linearTime}, we plot $HD(t_n\,x, \pr_n)$ as a function of $t_n$ growing linearly, choosing for $x$ the direction $(1,1)$, $\pr_n$ coming from, respectively, bivariate standard Gaussian and Pareto($\delta$) distributions, with independent components, and $\delta=1.9$, $2.2$ and $3.2$, to span the spectrum from very heavy to moderately heavy tail.
+As previously for the geometric quantiles, we compare $t_n$ when taking a fixed sample (left plot) and a growing one (right plot).
 Comparing the different depths according to the type of distributions, from very light to moderate heavy (with no third moment), we clearly observe a different rate of convergence towards $0$.
 The heavier is the distribution, the slower is the convergence.